aditya-khanna2006/Hunar-Intern/Task-4-Cat-Dog-Image-Classification/README.md

 This project was completed as part of the **Data Science Internship at HUNAR INTERN**.

-The objective of this task was to build a **Deep Learning image classification model** using a **Convolutional Neural Network (CNN)** to classify images as **Cats** or **Dogs**.
-The project includes image preprocessing, data cleaning, data augmentation, CNN model building, model training, evaluation, and prediction using TensorFlow and Keras.
+The objective of this task was to build a **Deep Learning image classification model** using a **Convolutional Neural Network (CNN)** to classify images as **Cat** or **Dog**.
+The project includes image data exploration, data preprocessing, image cleaning, data augmentation, CNN model training, model evaluation, and prediction using Python, TensorFlow, and Keras.

 ---

 ## 🎯 Objectives

 - Import and inspect the image dataset
-- Extract and understand dataset structure
+- Understand the dataset structure
+- Check image categories and distribution
-- Remove corrupted image files
+- Identify and remove corrupted images
 - Perform image preprocessing
 - Normalize image pixel values
 - Apply data augmentation techniques